 “We strongly advice producers to apply at the competent authorities of the Ministry of Culture and Sports at least one month prior to filming.
 Additionally, the expertise of Greek producers and location managers is needed to handle these permits,” says Vergou.

-Production studios and sound stages are available in Greece, but they are not yet at the same level as neighbouring countries.
-However, Kapa Studios in Athens has the capacity of 10 sound stages (between 400 square meters and 1.600 square meters), while Nu Boyana Studios has announced that they will open a branch in Thessaloniki.
-Just three hours from Sofia by car, Thessaloniki is ideally located to move equipment from the original Nu Boyana facility, and an international airport makes it easy to bring talent into the country.
+The Greek Film Centre offers production support and access to a network of service companies throughout the country.
+Production studios and soundstages are available, but are not yet at the same level as neighbouring countries.
+However, Kapa Studios in Athens has the capacity of 10 soundstages (between 400 square metres and 1,600 square metres), while Nu Boyana Studios is opening a branch in Thessaloniki.
+Just three hours by car from Bulgarian capital Sofia, Thessaloniki is ideally located to move equipment from the original Nu Boyana facility, and an international airport makes it easy to bring talent into the country.